BIBLE PASSAGE:

 MEDITATION:

-Enthusiasm is an emotion that we see in others quite often.
+Enthusiasm is an emotion that we see in some people quite often.
+There are

 Strong excitement about something; a strong feeling of active interest